 - The Head Graduate Advisor recommends faculty appointments to all higher degree committees to the Dean of the Graduate Division.
-Final approval of all committee appointments rests with the Dean of the Graduate Division. - Chair: The Chair of a Qualifying Committee must be a member of the Berkeley Academic Senate from the GSE.
-(Senate members are Full, Associate, and Assistant professors and certain senior lecturers.) - Additional Members: Additional members may be Berkeley Academic Senate members in the GSE or another degree granting program.
-Since the faculty member who will chair your dissertation committee cannot serve as chair of the Qualifying Exam, they typically serve as one of the two inside members. - Non-Senate members as inside members and co-chairs: Under certain circumstances, a non-Senate member may be appointed to a committee if the Head Graduate Advisor determines that they offer expertise not otherwise available among the Academic Senate faculty, and if the Associate Dean of the Graduate Division concurs in that judgment.
+Final approval of all committee appointments rests with the Dean of the Graduate Division. - Chair: The Chair of a Qualifying Committee must be a member of the Berkeley Academic Senate from the BSE.
+(Senate members are Full, Associate, and Assistant professors and certain senior lecturers.) - Academic Senate Representative (ASR): The ASR member must be a member of the Berkeley Division of the Academic Senate (no exceptions).
+The ASR may be either from another department, or from the BSE.
+The Academic Senate Representative's role is to ensure that the committee is conducted in a fair and professional manner that abides by graduate policy. - Additional Members: Additional members must be UC Berkeley Academic Senate members in the BSEor another degree granting program.
+Since the faculty member who will chair your dissertation committee cannot serve as chair of the Qualifying Exam, they typically serve as one of the two inside members.

+Non-Senate members as inside members and co-chairs: Under certain circumstances, a non-Senate member may be appointed to a committee if the Head Graduate Advisor determines that they offer expertise not otherwise available among the Academic Senate faculty, and if the Associate Dean of the Graduate Division concurs in that judgment.
 There may be no more than one person in this category on a committee.
 On occasion, a non-Senate member may be appointed to co-chair a thesis or dissertation committee if this assignment is shared with a Senate member.